eddyerburgh/git-init-plus/README.md

 git-init-plus
 ```

-Will walk you through creation of a new git project.
+Will walk you through creation of a new git project

 ```
 git-init-plus -l ISC -n Edd -p project-name
 ```

-Will initialize git, add an ISC LICENSE, a README.md with project-name as a title and a .gitignore file.
+Will initialize git, add an ISC LICENSE, a README.md with project-name as a title and a .gitignore file

-If .git, README.md or LICENSE already exist, git-init-plus will prompt you to verify whether it should replace the file.
+If .git, README.md or LICENSE already exist, git-init-plus will prompt you to verify whether it should replace the file

 ## Options